-Behrang Q. Zadeh behrangatoffice@gmail.com
+Behrang QasemiZadeh behrangatoffice@gmail.com

 Please read the following document before performing the annotation task.
 The annotator is required to understand the meaning of term, technology term, and invalid term before commencing the annotation task.
-Following is the definition of each of the items.
+A definition of each item is presented here.